Internal French Doors FAQs

 What Are Internal French Doors?

 French doors originally date back to the French Renaissance era.
 They were initially installed as a single frame window and they would open out onto a balcony.
-As the years went on, the style became more popular.
+As the years went on, the style became more popular, and they are used internally as well as externally in various rooms around the house.
 They are now commonly installed as hinged doors that usually come in pairs.
 They are usually glass panels that have a wooden frame, this means they can let in a lot of natural light in as well as a clear view to the next room.

 Do Internal French Doors Open In or Out?